DevJoghurt/nuxt-forms/README.md

-# Simple Forms for Nuxt3
+# Easy and minimal client-side form handling for Nuxt 3

 # Credits

+- Inspired by some ideas of VeeValidate (@logaretm)
-- Rules are based on Vee Validate by @logaretm
+- Rules depend on VeeValidate rules by @logaretm
+- Validator adapters inspired by modular-forms (@fabian-hiller)